 Maybe you love kids, create a project about getting involved with them through enrollment in an occupational early childhood program with the Early Childhood project.

 Have you learned about Parliamentary Procedure?
 Get a group together and learn to conduct an official FCCLA business meeting.

 There is a STAR Event for anything.
 Do you know what you want to do when you graduate high school?
 Or maybe you just have a career in mind that you’d like to explore and learn more about?
 Career Investigation could help you get a jump start in expanding your knowledge on a career you may want to pursue.
 Another career oriented project is Job Interview, which let’s you develop a portfolio, participate in an interview, and communicate an understanding of job requirements for the career that YOU choose.

 Are you an organizer?
 Good with numbers?
 Why not plan an event?
-Life Event Planning allows you to create an event and keep track of expenses to make it happen.
+Event Management allows you to create an event and keep track of expenses to make it happen.

 Have a knack for design?
 With Fashion Design you can design and market your own clothing styles.
 Maybe you are more interested in interior designing.
 With Interior Design you can design interiors that meet the needs of clients.
-A project for those who are very creative is Recycle and Redesign, which lets you pick a used item to recycle and redesign into a brand new product!
+A project for those who are very creative is Repurpose and Redesign, which lets you pick a used item to repurpose and redesign into a brand new product!

 The Food Innovations project recognizes participants who demonstrate knowledge of food development by creating an original formula, testing the product, and developing a marketing strategy.
 So if you are into making food, why not try this out?

 Do you love FCCLA?
 Wouldn’t you love to tell everyone about this incredible organization?
 Promote and Publicize FCCLA.
 Use your communication skills to educate your school and community about FCCLA.
 Maybe you’ll even pick up some more members for your chapter!